yvolynets-mlnx/SONiC/doc/crm/CRM_test_plan.md

 	* Verify that "EXCEEDED" message is logged (using log analyzer).
 	* Set low and high thresholds to default values.
 	* Verify that "CLEAR" message is logged (using log analyzer).
-* Restore default configuration.
+* Restore default CRM thresholds configuration.

 ### Test case # 2 – IPv6 route
 #### Test objective
 Verify "IPv6 route" CRM resource.
 #### Test steps
-* Set polling interval to 1 minute.
 * Configure 1 route and observe that counters were updated as expected.
 * Remove 1 route and observe that counters were updated as expected.
 * Perform the following steps for all threshold types ("percentage", "used", "free"):